Over the last thirteen years, I have studied the art of music production.

 Everything is a remix.
 Creative people do not conjure ideas from some void; they create connections.

-As I was sitting on the crudely constructed camping chair, the fabric digging into my thighs, I thought about what I'd spent my life doing.
+As I sat on the crudely constructed camping chair, the fabric digging into my thighs, I reflected on what I'd spent my life doing.